Testing

 The #[test] attribute

 Tests in Move are functions marked with the #[test] attribute.
 This attribute tells the compiler that the function is a test function, and it should be run when the tests are executed.
-Test functions are regular functions, but they must take no any arguments and have no return value.
+Test functions are regular functions, but they must take no arguments and have no return value.
 They are excluded from the bytecode, and are never published.

 // Test attribute is placed before the `fun` keyword.
 Can be both above or